miloskroulik/registration/modules/registration_inline_entity_form/README.md

 * Optionally use the field widget gear icon to configure the field widget to be collapsible and thus rendered as an HTML 5 details element.
 If the widget is not collapsible, it will be rendered as a fieldset.

 Once the steps are complete, a site editor will see a Registration Settings element when editing a host entity, positioned directly after the standard Registration Type element that normally appears for a registration field.
 The settings field will only appear if the host entity is configured for registration (i.e. a registration type is selected) and the user has permission to edit registration settings.

+If a user does not have permissions to edit registration settings via core Registration module permissions, this module provides permissions that allow editing registration settings using only the inline form.
+This can be useful in a scenario where site editors should be able to edit settings on host entity edit forms, but should not be able to manage registrations.